SEC charges ex-Heartland Payment CEO with insider trading

 The SEC complaint filed with the federal court in New Haven, Connecticut, seeks civil fines, the recouping of illegal profit, and an officer and director ban for Carr.

-Lawyers for the defendants could not immediately be identified.
-Carr could not be reached for comment.
-A call to Hanratty was not answered.
-The SEC did not respond to requests for comment.
+Lawyers for the defendants did not immediately respond to requests for comment.

 Global Payments was not accused of wrongdoing, and did not immediately respond to requests for comment.